Tell Your Representatives to Dump the Monsanto Protection Rider

 As if all of that weren’t enough, this provision is totally unnecessary.
 This rider would be better titled the “Monsanto protection act” since no farmer has ever had his or her crops destroyed.
 Every court to decide these issues has carefully weighed the interests of farmers, as is already required by law.

-Click here to tell your members of Congress to demand that House and Senate appropriations exclude this dangerous rider from the upcoming spending bill, or use our Congress Lookup tool below to contact your representatives directly.
+Click here to tell your members of Congress to demand that House and Senate appropriations exclude this dangerous rider from the upcoming spending bill, or click here to use the Congress Lookup tool to contact your representatives directly.